idobatter/odump/README.md

 odump
 =====

-od like dump for Windows 7
+od like dump for Windows 7 with md5sum hexdigest

 Relations
 ---------